amandaharlin/norman-ppe-squad/_data/blog/2020-04-07-get-involved.md

   by joining the Facebook groups, purchasing supplies, giving a monetary gift, or by supporting the initiative by organizing volunteer efforts.
 ---
 This volunteer group was started to help spread useful information on what can be created and used at local health care centers.
-You can help by joining our efforts to 3D Print items or donating supplies to make the products.
+You can help by joining our efforts to fulfill requests for PPE for medical or other high-risk professionals.